Chewhern/PKDSA/README.md

 **All of the components here are from open source with exceptions of IDE such as Visual Studio.**

+**The flow and logic behind "5." in Management Application is now being demonstrated by using ASP.Net Core (6) Razor pages..**

 # IP Address(temporary)

 Currently the first version of the PKDSA is hosted under the IP address of